Subscribe to get Updates

 0

-India’s overseas direct funding (FDI) policy units out the regulations relevant to investments inside the defense area and makes it relevant to the defense industry problem to industrial license under the Industries (Development & Regulation) Act, 1951, and production of small fingers and ammunition underneath the Arms Act, 1959.
-Since the liberalization of the FDI regime within the defense quarter in early 2001, what exactly constituted defense has been a topic of heated debate.
+India’s overseas direct funding (FDI) policy units out the regulations relevant to investments inside the defense area and makes it relevant to the defense industry problem to industrial license under the Industries (Development & Regulation) Act, 1951, and production of small arms and ammunition under the Arms Act, 1959.
+Since the liberalization of the FDI regime within the defense quarter in early 2001, what exactly constitutes defense has been a topic of heated debate.
 In an unprecedented move, the Department of Promotion of Industry and Internal Trade (DPI), previously the Department of Industrial Policy and Promotion, distinct what precisely constitutes “defense” by way of press note three of 2014 (PN3).

-PN3 entailed a specific listing of defense items, the production of which might require a business license underneath the Industries (Development & Regulation) Act, 1951 (IDRA).
+PN3 entailed a specific listing of defense items, the production of which might require a business license under the Industries (Development & Regulation) Act, 1951 (IDRA).
 Significantly, PN3 explicitly stipulated that gadgets not covered inside the listing and twin-use objects other than those particularly cited in the listing could no longer require a business license for defense purposes.
-On 9 October 2014, the DPI clarified that manufacturing simplest the ones defense objects that had been specifically noted in the listing annexed to PN3 could require an industrial license.
+On 9 October 2014, the DPI clarified that manufacturing the simplest defense objects that had been specifically noted in the listing annexed to PN3 could require an industrial license.
 Items, components, additives, castings, forgings, and test equipment no longer forming part of the annexed list might not require an industrial license.

 Previous Post